Hidden Factors

 Design Implications

-Many productivity tools focus on task counts or time spent, often overlooking context, personal differences, and how people feel while working.
-This research shows that productivity is shaped by environment, emotion, and task intensity, and that standardised tools can limit self-expression.
-Future tools should be more flexible, support personal ways of working, and include space for reflection alongside task tracking.
+Many productivity tools focus on task counts and time spent, often overlooking context, personal differences, and how people feel while working.
+These findings suggest that productivity is shaped by environment, emotion, and task intensity, and that standardised tools can limit self-awareness and behavioural insight.

-Key Question
+Research Question

-Key Question
+Research Question

 Can Habit Tracker help users identify what affects their productivity and support sustained focus?